vderyagin/org-archive-mirror/Readme.md

 (define-key org-mode-map (kbd "C-c $") #'org-archive-subtree-default)
 ```

-By default an archive file is determined according to `org-archive-location`
-variable, but if you need to employ more complex logic then it allows, you can
-set `org-archive-subtree-preserve-structure-file-function` to a no-argument
-function, which, when invoked at the original heading location, must return a
-path to archive file.
+By default an archive file is determined according to `org-archive-location` variable, but if you need to employ more complex logic then it allows, you can set `org-archive-mirror-archive-file-function` to a no-argument function, which, when invoked at the original heading location, must return a path to archive file.